 If I asked you what your specific, intentional plan for developing leaders was, could you tell me?

 Most of us could not answer that question well because we don’t really have a plan.
 Leadership development does not happen by itself.
 You’ve got to be intentional and have a plan.
+Whether this involves enrolling your employees on a course run by a university like USC, or running an in-house program, you need a plan!

 And when you do, once again you are communicating that leadership is valued and the commitment it takes to be a leader is valued.
 You are creating a leadership culture.